muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 character must be supported.

-It is recommended but not mandatory for a MUON parser or generator to also support other commonly used character formats, particularly UTF-16BE and UTF-16LE (both with and without a BOM), either legacy or modern.
+It is recommended but not mandatory for a MUON parser or generator to also support other commonly used character formats, for example UTF-16BE and UTF-16LE (both with and without a BOM), either legacy or modern.

 It is strongly recommended but not mandatory for a MUON parser or generator